skagawa2/skagawa2/README.md

 - ⚡ Fun fact: ...
 -->

-- My name is Shaw Kagawa and I am an undergraduate studying Computer Science + Statistics and Integrative Biology Honors at the University of Illinois at Urbana-Champaign.
+- My name is Shaw Kagawa and I am an undergraduate studying Computer Science + Statistics and Integrative Biology Honors at the University of Illinois at Urbana-Champaign, graduating in December 2022.
-- 🌱 I’m currently learning **about genomics**
+- 🌱 I’m currently learning **about computational genomics**
 - 📫 How to reach me: **email (skagawa2@illinois.edu)**
 - 😄 Pronouns: **he/him/his**
-- ⚡ Fun fact: **I am a member of the Marching Illini!**
+- ⚡ Fun fact: **I was a member of the Marching Illini!**